PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 -  Orders > Delivery Slips

-### Specific settings drop-down
+### Specific settings drop-down (only from 1.7.8)

 This drop-down is displayed only in all shops context and only for parameters that have been customized in one or many specific shops.

-**Search bar**
+**Search bar (only from 1.7.8)**

 In the specific settings drop-down there is a search bar with auto-completion allowing to search and select a shop or a group quickly.<br/>
 There is a placeholder: "Search shop name"<br/>
 As soon as a user types a character in the field, a search is immediately performed and returned.<br/>
 The results are displayed in a frame below the search field. <br/>
 The displayed results can then be browsed, either by the arrow keys on the keyboard, or by the mouse cursor.<br/>
-If the user choose one of the listed results, it is automatically written in the search field and selected as context.
+If the user chooses one of the listed results, it is automatically written in the search field and selected as context.

 In the specific settings drop-down there are:
 - The shop groups names with a link to select it as context
 - The shops names with a link to select it as context

 Next to each shop name, there is a mention:
-- Inherited if the parameter has the same value as in all shops
+- "Inherited" if the parameter has the same value as in all shops
-- Customized if the parameter has a different value in a shop
+- "Customized" if the parameter has a different value in a shop